 This varies – if you already have architectural plans in place, our structural engineer can use those.
 However, if you don’t have them, a site visit becomes necessary because our team will need to assess the structural changes required and come up with a design accordingly.

 What happens once the structural calculations have been completed?

 Simple – you and your architect or builder will present the structural calculations to the designated Building Control Authorities for approval.

 What costs are associated with hiring a structural engineer?

 While it’s difficult to provide a preset quote, we’ll detail all costs in your quote before work begins.
-Your payment only becomes due after the structural calculations have been made.
-And just so you know, we accept cash, BACS transfer and payments over the telephone via your chosen debit/credit card.
+Your payment only becomes due after the structural calculations are completed.
+And just so you know, we accept cash, BACS transfer, and payments over the telephone via your chosen debit/credit card.

 If your specific question is not listed in this section, please contact us with your enquiry and we’ll reply as soon as we can.